Blosc Received a $50,000 USD donation

-I am happy to announce that the Blosc project recently received a donation of $50,000 USD via NumFOCUS.
+I am happy to announce that the Blosc project recently received a donation of $50,000 USD from Huawei via NumFOCUS.
 Now that we have such an important amount available, our plan is to use it in order to continue making Blosc and its ecosystem more useful for the community.
 In order to do so, it is important to stress out that our priorities are going to be on the fundamentals of the stack: getting C-Blosc2 out of beta and pushing for making Caterva (the multi-dimensional container on top of C-Blosc2) actually usable.

 Critical Tasks: Pushing C-Blosc2 and Caterva

 C-Blosc2 has been kind of a laboratory that we used for testing new ideas, like new 64-bit containers, new filters, a new serialization system, the concept of pre-filters and others, for the past 5 years.
 Although the fork from C-Blosc happened such a long time ago, we tried hard to keep the API backwards compatible so that C-Blosc2 can be used as a drop-in replacement of C-Blosc1 --but beware, the C-Blosc2 format will not be forward-compatible with C-Blosc1, but will be backward-compatible, that is, it will be able to read C-Blosc1 compressed chunks.

 On its hand, Caterva is our attempt to build a multidimensional container that is tightly built on top of C-Blosc2, so leveraging its unique features.
 Caterva is a C99 library (the same than C-Blosc2) that will allow an easy adoption by many different libraries that are about matrix manipulation.
 The fact that it supports on-the-flight compression and persistency will open new possibilities in that the size of matrices will not be limited to the available memory anymore: data may span through available memory or disk in compressed state.